17 Top Attractions & Things to Do in the Hudson Valley, NY

 Located in Albany on the south side of the Empire State Plaza, the museum faces the New York State Capitol and boasts nearly 16 million scientific specimens and about a million cultural pieces in 100,000 square feet of space.

-Some of the more popular exhibits include Birds of New York, Adirondack Wilderness, Black Capital: Harlem in the 20s, Minerals of New York, Native Peoples of New York, and a poignant exhibit on the rescue and recovery following the World Trade Center attack.
+Some of the more popular exhibits include Birds of New York, Adirondack Wilderness, Black Capital: Harlem in the 20s, Minerals of New York, First Peoples, and a poignant exhibit on the rescue and recovery following the World Trade Center attack.
 There's a full-sized carousel from the early 1900s, located on the 4th floor, for kids to enjoy.

 The museum admission is free, but donations are accepted.